Desert Financial Arena: Design

 The structure is 403 ft long, 340 ft wide and six stories high.
 The structure contains offices and locker rooms for men's basketball, women's basketball, women's volleyball, and the men's and women's track and field team, along with a weight room, coaches and film rooms, and an equipment room.

 In 2010, a temporary wall was placed on the upper bowl, reducing the arena's capacity from 13,947 to 10,754 due to the lack of fans attending games.
 In 2018, due to the success of the men's basketball team, the wall was removed, increasing the capacity to 14,100.

 Events

 Bruce Springsteen & the E Street Band performed at the arena on November 5, 1980 during the River Tour.
 Video and audio of the show were released in 2015 in conjunction with the band's The Ties That Bind commemorative box set, and their performance of "Badlands" was included on 1986's Live 1975–85 album.

+U2 performed the first two dates of 1987's The Joshua Tree Tour at the arena on April 2 and 4.
+The band was originally scheduled to perform the night of April 3 instead of 4, but frontman Bono had partially lost his voice due to an accident involving a spotlight during tour rehearsals while performing Bullet the Blue Sky, which resulted in his chin being cut open.
+Thus, the second night's show was held off one day while he could rest and heal.

 The arena hosted the 1st and 2nd rounds of the NCAA Women's Basketball Tournament in both 2015 and 2016.